Making a Career Change

 You've Hit Your Peak and There's Nowhere Else to Go

-You may feel that you've accomplished all that you can in your career, and there's nowhere left to go that is appealing to you.
+You may feel that you've accomplished all that you can in your profession, and there's nowhere left to go that is appealing to you.
 In that case, the search for new challenges can sometimes be found in a new career.

 You've Found Your Calling

 Some time in your thirties or forties or fifties, you may discover a field of work that you feel is truly a great fit for you.
-After years of building a career in a field that may not have been an ideal fit, you may decide that any sacrifices you'll have to make to change your career will be worth the effort.
+After years of building a career in a field that may not have been an ideal fit, you may decide that any sacrifices you'll have to make to change your profession will be worth the effort.

 Your Body Needs the Change